StarRocks/starrocks/sql-reference/sql-statements/data-manipulation/SELECT.md

 "." matches any single character, "*" matches zero or more options, "+" matches one or more options, "?" means greedy representation, and so on.
 Regular expressions need to match complete values, not just parts of strings.

 If you want to match the middle part, the front part of the regular expression can be written as'^. 'or'.'. '^'and'$' are usually omitted.
-The RLKIE operator and the REGEXP operator are synonyms.
+The RLIKE operator and the REGEXP operator are synonyms.

 The'|'operator is an optional operator.
 Regular expressions on either side of'|' only need to satisfy one side condition.
 The'|'operator and regular expressions on both sides usually need to be enclosed in ().